Global Equity Strategy

 Weekly Wrap and Look Ahead

-All major domestic and international indices were positive for the week.
-Most gained year to date.
+All major domestic and international indices were positive for the week and year to date.

 |Index||Last Week’s Performance1||2016 YTD Performance|

-Six of 11 S&P 500 Index sectors outperformed the index.
-Ten of 11 managed to gain ground on the week.
+Five of 11 S&P 500 Index sectors outperformed the index, while 10 of 11 gained ground on the week.

 |Sector||Last Week’s Performance2|